Top 10 Richest Temples in the World

 richest temples padmanabhaswamy, kerela, india

 Translated literally as “The City of Lord Ananta or Vishnu”, this is the temple’s patron deity.
-Built-in the 16th century with towering walls, the temple combines the architectural styles of the Chera and Dravidian cultures.
-Ananthapura temple in Kumbla in Kasaragod is regarded the deity’s original seat, but it shares architectural similarities with the Adikesava Perumal temple in Thiruvattar, which is also considered the deity’s original seat.
+Built in the 16th century with towering walls, the temple combines the architectural styles of the Chera and Dravidian cultures.
+Ananthapura temple in Kumbla in Kasaragod is regarded as the deity’s original seat, but it shares architectural similarities with the Adikesava Perumal temple in Thiruvattar, which is also considered the deity’s original seat.
 Padmanabhaswamy is the sacred deity of the royal family of Travancore.

-In 2011, hordes of gold ornaments, expensive gems, etc. were discovered at the temple site that raising its estimated value to 20 billion dollars.
+In 2011, hordes of gold ornaments, expensive gems, etc. were discovered at the temple site raising its estimated value to 20 billion dollars.
 In 2020, it replaced Tirumala Tirupati Venkateshwar Temple as the wealthiest temple in India, as well as the world.

 2. Tirumala Tirupati Venkateshwar, Andhra Pradesh, India